RabirajB/GPT2withNucleusSampling/README.md

 ## **GPT2-Pytorch with Text-Generator**
-** This code has been modified by me and I have added the nucleus sampling technique inspired by the paper Holtzman et.al "The Curious Case of Neural Text Degeneration"(paper link : https://arxiv.org/pdf/1904.09751.pdf), the code link for the same is https://github.com/ari-holtzman/degen
+** This code has been modified by me(Rabiraj) and I have added the nucleus sampling technique inspired by the paper Holtzman et.al "The Curious Case of Neural Text Degeneration"(paper link : https://arxiv.org/pdf/1904.09751.pdf), the code link for the same is https://github.com/ari-holtzman/degen

 <p align="center"><img width="100" src="https://media-thumbs.golden.com/OLqzmrmwAzY1P7Sl29k2T9WjJdM=/200x200/smart/golden-storage-production.s3.amazonaws.com/topic_images/e08914afa10a4179893eeb07cb5e4713.png" /></p>